TRANSPORTING YOU TO THE

 The ‘Finest Walk in the World’

-New Zealand’s most famous walking trail, the Milford Track has origins as an overland greenstone route between Lake Te Anau and Milford Sound.
+The Milford Track has origins as an overland greenstone route between Lake Te Anau and Milford Sound.
 In 1888, colourful local Quintin Mackinnon navigated the rainforests and mountain passes to create the route the track follows today.
 Word got out, and Mackinnon became the track’s first guide, famous for his good nature and scone-baking skills.
-In 1908, the London Spectator called the Milford Track the ‘Finest Walk in the World’, and as they say, the rest is history.
+In 1908, the London Spectator called the Milford Track the ‘Finest Walk in the World’, and, as they say, the rest is history.